GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 #       IP CIDR ranges.
 Examples below:
 #         - pod-ip-range       10.1.64.0/18
 #         - service-ip-range   10.2.64.0/18
-#     - The Service Project must be attached to the Shared VPC and the target subnet must be shared.
+#     - The Service Project must be attached to the Shared VPC and the target subnet must be shared and in the deployment region.
 #     - Kubernetes Engine Access must be enabled on the shared subnet.
 #